 Every time your employees travel for work, they’re willingly putting their health on the line and disrupting their lives for the benefit of your business.
 Yet, when companies try to reduce travel spend, their first reflex is often reactive, negatively impacting their employees.
 Opting for short term measures usually takes precedence over long term planning, the results of which can lead to employees having to suffer the consequences.

 As much as the idea of work/life balance has permeated business culture, applying those same ideals to the rigors of business travel has been slow going or ad hoc.
-Company duty-of-care considerations are more important than ever, however most are still too narrow in many cases, with the majority of travel policies focusing on safety and security of business travelers.
-But running a successful company in 2018 must be seen as a holistic endeavour, with work-life balance ranking among the top priorities for job candidates.
-This gives the need for a well-defined travel policy even more significance.
+Company duty-of-care considerations are more important than ever, however, most are still too narrow in many cases, with the majority of travel policies focusing on safety and security of business travelers.
+But running a successful company in 2018 must be seen as a holistic endeavor, with work-life balance ranking among the top priorities for job candidates.
+This gives the need for a well-defined travel policy even more significant.

-The reasons HR and travel managers should prioritize the importance of employee health and wellbeing when it comes to creating an effective travel policy are steadily increasing, and the ripple effect in doing so can positively impact the company bottom line.
+The reasons HR, travel managers, and office managers should prioritize the importance of employee health and wellbeing when it comes to creating an effective travel policy are steadily increasing, and the ripple effect in doing so can positively impact the company’s bottom line.

 We’ll walk you through some of the top reasons why wellness should be incorporated into your travel policy and how to do it.